 DIY Home EV Charger Installation Guide

-This section provides a general overview of how we install our EV chargers, but remember we are professionals, if you intend to install your home EV charger yourself safety is paramount.
-Proceed with caution, ensure you possess the necessary skills and knowledge and strictly adhere to safety regulations and the National Electrical Code (NEC).
+This section provides a general overview of how we install our EV chargers, but remember, we are professionals.
+If you intend to install your home EV charger yourself, safety is paramount.
+Proceed with caution, ensure you possess the necessary skills and knowledge, and strictly adhere to safety regulations and the National Electrical Code (NEC).

 Tools Required for Home EV Charger Installation.